sylefeb/Silice/projects/README.md

 All designs can be simulated with Icarus/Verilator, and many will work right out of the box on real hardware.
 Please refer to the README of each project.

 Some projects require a VGA DAC (a bunch of resistors on a breadbord will do!).
 This is simple and fun to do, so I highly encourage you [to make one](DIYVGA.md).
+All VGA and SDRAM projects can be simulated with the verilator framework (see next section), which outputs images of what you would see on screen.
+They can also be simulated with Icarus, which outputs a fst file that can be explored with gtkwave or visualized with *silicehe*.

-A few projects rely on some external hardware (typical, low cost things), this is all detailed in the README of the project.
+A few projects rely on some external hardware (typical, low cost things: OLED, keypad, LCD, etc.), this is all detailed in the README of the project.

 ## Building the examples